SICKAG/sick_scan/README.md

 8. In case of network problems check your own ip address and the ip address of your laser scanner (by using SOPAS ET).
    * List of own IP-addresses: ifconfig|grep "inet addr"
    * Try to ping scanner ip address (used in launch file)
+9. If the driver stops during init phase please stop the driver with ctrl-c and restart (could be caused due to protocol ASCII/Binary cola-dialect).

 ## SUPPORT